 additional tax payment when unemployment benefit is received!

-Special expenses, extraordinary expenses and allowances for children may be deducted from the sum total of income, which then results in the taxable income which is subject to the progressive income tax rate is applied to this income.
+Special expenses, extraordinary expenses and allowances for children may be deducted from the sum total of income, which then results in the taxable income subject to the progressive income tax rate is applied to this income.
 Income up to EUR 11,000 is tax-free, any parts in excess thereof are taxed according to the applicable tax rate.

 The income tax rates change from 35% to 30% and from 42% to 40% on 01.07.2022, therefore the year 2022 is calculated as follows:

 18.000 Euro 31.000 Euro 32,5 %

 From 90,000 euros 50

 An increased tax rate of 55 % applies in the years 2016 to 2025 for income shares above